-While in town, you can also visit the world famous Veuve Clicquot and hear the stories of the woman who developed the famous champagne brand.
-She took over the city’s main champagne houses in the 1820’s when men dominated the business and turned its history upside down!
+While in town you must, of course, visit the world-famous Veuve Clicquot and hear the stories of the woman who developed the famous champagne brand.
+She took over the city’s main champagne houses in the 1820s when men dominated the business and turned its history upside down!

-After visiting her world class cellar, I made my way to a champagne/hor’deuvre party and celebrated in style.
-Naturally I ended my visit there with a few glasses of fine Grand Dame.
+After visiting her world-class cellar, I made my way to a champagne/hors-d’oeuvre party and celebrated in style.
+Naturally, I ended my visit there with a few glasses of fine Grand Dame.
 I won’t say whether or not I ended up in the famous Veuve Clicquot bathtub though.

 Reims has Unesco World Heritage status and they have a new nomination for a fifth UNESCO status for the region– for nothing less than Champagne!
 So you can see that a quick visit to Reims is in order.
 Although it is the ultimate in bottled glamour and bubbly, it is doubtful if even most Parisians have taken the time to visit Reims.

-Disclosure: My visit to Reims and Vueve Clicquot was courtesy of the iWinetc (International Wine Tourism Conference), Champagne-Marne Tourist Office and Aube en Champagne Tourisme et Congrès, but the great time I had exploring Reims was all mine own.
+Disclosure: My visit to Reims and Veuve Clicquot was courtesy of the iWinetc (International Wine Tourism Conference), Champagne-Marne Tourist Office, and Aube en Champagne Tourisme et Congrès, but the great time I had exploring Reims was all my own.

 Join our mailing list and get the latest right in your inbox!